 Is it negligence per se or do the circumstances matter when the overtaking auto causes an accident with a cyclist?

+The attorneys at Stick Law Offices are experienced with the Three Feet for Safety Act.
 As a former pro road racer, cycling-related injury cases are of intense interest to me.
 While road racing events can be risky business, training on public roads is far more dangerous.
 One driver rear-ended me while I was stopped, foot-down at an intersection and then drove over my bike, fleeing the scene.

 I was t-boned by an elderly driver one rainy day and learned how effective helmets can be.
 I was once clipped by a hit-and-run driver’s mirror, pushed into a parked vehicle and left with a broken jaw.
 Now, as a lawyer, it is immensely satisfying to fight for members of the Bay Area’s cycling family faced with similar injustices.